jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 <span class="credits right">Published on August 29, 2018 by <a href="{{ site.github.owner_url }}">@{{ site.github.owner_name }}</a></span>
 </div>

-<p><em>This article is for sharing my knowledge about Ports & Adapters pattern (also known as Hexagonal Architecture), hoping it can be helpful to someone interested in this subject.
+<p class="intro">This article is for sharing my knowledge about Ports & Adapters pattern (also known as Hexagonal Architecture), hoping it can be helpful to someone interested in this subject.
 Here I expose my understanding of this architecture pattern, after being reading articles, watching talks and learning about it, since I first heard of it two years ago.
 This is a conceptual article, rather than a practical one.
-I hope to publish a pragmatic article soon, explaining my implementation of this architecture using Java 9 modules; and I hope to upload a proof of concept to github as well</em></p>
+I hope to publish a pragmatic article soon, explaining my implementation of this architecture using Java 9 modules; and I hope to upload a proof of concept to github as well</p>

 #### TABLE OF CONTENTS